superbunytime/discordbot/readme.md

 TODO:

-Add information on setting up postgresql because i don't remember how to do that for this project Maybe dockerize this whole thing if I'm feeling exceptionally ambitious.
+Maybe dockerize this whole thing if I'm feeling exceptionally ambitious.

 Here are some screencaps of what the bot will look like, on both the user-facing and moderation-facing sides.

 <img src="https://cdn.discordapp.com/attachments/1043014753875939389/1123007656085430272/export202306261419239482.png">
 <img src="https://cdn.discordapp.com/attachments/1043014753875939389/1123007656471298109/export202306261445434417.png">